vesoft-inc/nebula/docs/how-to-contribute.md

 ```sh
 git checkout -b myfeature
 ```
-**NOTE**: Because your PR often consists of several commits, which might be squashed while being merged into upstream, we strongly suggest you open a separate topic branch to make your changes on.
-After merged, this topic branch could be just abandoned, thus you could synchronize your master branch with upstream easily with a rebase like above.
-Otherwise, if you commit your changes directly into master, maybe you must use a hard reset on the master branch, like:
+**NOTE**: Since your PR often consists of several commits, which might be squashed while being merged into upstream, we strongly suggest you open a separate topic branch to make your changes.
+After merged, this topic branch could be just abandoned, thus you could synchronize your master branch with the upstream easily with the rebase above.
+Otherwise, if you commit your changes directly into master, you must use a hard reset on the master branch as follow:

 ```sh
 git fetch upstream